Intern, Planning and Preservation – Spring 2021

-- Knowledge of current urban policy issues, especially New York City’s zoning, land-use, and environmental review processes (ULURP and CEQR).
+- Familiarity or working knowledge of current urban policy issues and planning and land use procedures, including but not limited to New York City’s zoning, land-use, and environmental review processes (ULURP and CEQR).

 - Experience and interest in one or more of the following areas: community-based planning, environmental review, open space planning, sustainability and resiliency, architecture and urban design, historic preservation, real estate and economic development, and affordable housing.

 - Experience with mapping and GIS analysis: ArcGIS and Carto.

 - Familiarity with programming languages for data analysis, mapping and online applications: SQL, Python, and HTML.

 - Experience with specialized design software including Adobe Creative Suite and SketchUp.

 - Facilitation of small groups, supporting community visioning or charrettes.